McClung lifts No. 15 Texas Tech past No. 4 Texas, 79-77

 BIG PICTURE

-Texas Tech: The Red Raiders gave up 48 points in the first half, then clamped down on Jones defensively, allowing him just one shot over the first 14 minutes.
+Texas Tech: The Red Raiders gave up 48 points in the first half, then clamped down on Jones defensively, allowing him just one shot in 16 minutes.
 It was a pivotal turn that kept the Longhorns within range for a comeback after falling behind by 10.
+“I thought in the second half, they really were the aggressors,” Smart said.

 UP NEXT: